Rod Bruinooge: Parliamentarian

 In the minutes after it was announced that the Order of Canada was being presented to abortion provider and pro-choice advocate Henry Morgentaler on Canada Day 2008, Rod Bruinooge called the award "Reprehensible".

 He was re-elected over Liberal candidate John Loewen in the 2008 federal election.
 Immediately after the election, Bruinooge turned down an offer to become Parliamentary Secretary for INAC, citing a desire to focus his attention on the riding and spend more time with his family.

 In December 2008, Rod Bruinooge was elected Chair of the Parliamentary Pro Life Caucus and was reported by the Canadian Press as stating that unborn children had less legal value in Canada than a human kidney.

 In February 2009, Bruinooge founded the Conservative Post-Secondary Education Caucus to which he was elected chair.
 In April 2013, Bruinooge led a Post-Secondary Education Caucus Delegation to Washington D.C., to meet with American leaders in Post-Secondary Education, including a visit to Georgetown University.
 Bruinooge is also vice-chair of the Canada-U.S. Interparliamentary Group and the Canada-Holland Friendship Group.
 He is also a member of the Standing Committee on Canadian Heritage.

 In May 2011, Bruinooge wrote an op-ed that ran nationally celebrating the renewal of Winnipeg in conjunction with the return of the Winnipeg Jets.
 Bruinooge argued that Winnipeg was North America's best kept secret with new attractions such as the Canadian Museum for Human Rights and updated infrastructure like the Winnipeg James Armstrong Richardson International Airport.

 In May 2011 Bruinooge defeated his Liberal opponent in the spring election with a plurality over 50%.
 In the fall of 2011 there was some speculation that Bruinooge would seek the leadership of the Progressive Conservative party of Manitoba.
 On January 4, 2012 the Winnipeg Free Press reported that Bruinooge would remain in Ottawa and not seek the leadership.

 Bruinooge held a consultation in Winnipeg with industry and business leaders from across Manitoba to discuss a renewal of the government's Global Commerce Strategy.

 Bruinooge announced his plans to not seek re-election in January 2015.

-Electoral record (Winnipeg South)
+Electoral record

 All electoral information is taken from Elections Canada.
 Italicized expenditures refer to submitted totals, and are presented when the final reviewed totals are not available.